 If you’re looking for ways to learn a new language or improve your existing language skills, you can find all the information you need about the various options for language learning here.
 Our focus is on providing information on how to learn a language abroad.
 This guide is a starting point for your search.
 The links we list here are just examples of platforms that you can use to find more information or contacts.

-Most student exchanges take place after Year 10: many students choose to travel to the United States.
+Most student exchanges take place after year (grade) 10 of secondary school; many students choose to travel to the United States.
 Other common destinations are Canada, New Zealand, Australia, England and Ireland.
 Non-English-speaking countries like France or Spain are slightly less popular.
 Generally speaking, a year spent as an exchange student in a foreign country is an incomparable experience.
 Making new friends in another country, experiencing the culture and learning about how independent you can be – these are just some of the positive aspects of a year abroad, not to mention intensive language immersion.
 There are many providers of information on host families and schooling abroad, such as www.yfu.de.

 Another way for young adults to explore a foreign country while learning the language is an internship abroad.
 Usually, this takes places immediately after the student has finished secondary school or during their university years – there is often even time for an internship relating to the requirements of their degree.
 When choosing an internship abroad, you should consider not only the language, but also the material covered by the internship and the work you’ll be doing.